eugeniovaretti/PM10_BAYESIAN/README.md

 # Installation

 ## For end users
-The repository contains as module the bayesmix library, a C++ library for running MCMC simulations in Bayesian mixture models.
+The repository contains as module the 'bayesmix' library, a C++ library for running MCMC simulations in Bayesian mixture models.

 **Prerequisites**: to build `bayesmix` you will need `git`, `pkg-config` and a recent version of `cmake`.